 It’s good to see the state taking any steps, but we think it could probably do better.

-For instance:• The commission wants lawmakers to disclose all sources of income – public and private – and reveal the amounts received from government agencies or businesses with government contracts tied to a public official.
+• The commission wants lawmakers to disclose all sources of income – public and private – and reveal the amounts received from government agencies or businesses with government contracts tied to a public official.
 That’s a little better than the current system, in which the only income information that must be revealed deals with money received (as salary, or through contracts) from government agencies.
 We’ve never thought that was all that much help since it pertains to so few candidates.
 Better would be to know how much each state representative and senator makes, with some description of how they make it and who pays the bills that pay for it.

 • The commission recommends that legislators cease representing clients before state boards and commissions – if the lawmaker voted to appoint its members.
 This makes perfect sense but begs the question: How could any legislator have ever thought such representation was proper?